OfficeDev/teams-toolkit/templates/csharp/ai-assistant-bot/GettingStarted.md

 6. In the launched browser, select the Add button to load the app in Teams
 7. In the chat bar, type and send anything to your bot to trigger a response

-> For local debugging using Teams Toolkit CLI, you need to do some extra steps described in [Set up your Teams Toolkit for debugging](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/debug-local?tabs=cli).
+> For local debugging using Teams Toolkit CLI, you need to do some extra steps described in [Set up your Teams Toolkit CLI for local debugging](https://aka.ms/teamsfx-cli-debugging).

 ### Debug bot app in Teams App Test Tool
 1. Fill in both OpenAI API Key and the created Assistant ID into `appsettings.TestTool.json`